You get an iPhone! You get an iPhone! Everybody gets an iPhone!

 Making a premium smartphone or any product requires premium components.
 And the iPhone is no exception. iHS technology has concluded that iPhone’s components are roughly worth double the cost of Android phones components.

 Now an iPhone packs mind-blowing specs.
-The device has better display, new Face ID technology, faster processor, multiple cameras, wireless charging etc, which certainly requires a higher budget to engineer and get all these specs packed inside a small hardware.
+The device has a better display, new Face ID technology, faster processor, multiple cameras, wireless charging, etc.

 Honestly, most iPhone buyers don’t really care about specifications.
-Whenever a new iPhone comes out, they’ll upgrade regardless of the high price tag.
+They’ll upgrade regardless of the high price tag whenever a new iPhone comes out.
 They are loyal to the brand, which is why Apple can charge whatever they want for an iPhone and get away with it.

 All those physical retail stores cost Apple money to maintain and pay the employees.
 Part of the iPhone price goes to that budget.

-The bottom line is, Apple offers more than other phone manufacturers.
-When you buy an iPhone, you buy high-quality, security and privacy, friendly user experience, excellent support and help.
+The bottom line is that Apple offers more than other phone manufacturers.
+When you buy an iPhone, you buy high-quality, security, and privacy, a friendly user experience, excellent support, and help.